liamngth/restaurant-review-app/README.md

 ## Install the Application

-In order to run the application you have some options:
+In order to run the application:

 1. Run it locally